Sign up & start saving!

 When you sell a property overseas, you’re responsible for capital gains taxes — or taxes you owe when you sell a property for more than you paid for it.

 You must report any capital gains on Form 1040, Schedule D in USD.
-You can calculate your capital gain by looking at the exchange rate active at the time you purchased the property and the rate at the time you sold the property.
+Calculate your capital gains by looking at the exchange rate active at the time you purchased the property and the rate at the time you sold the property.
 It also depends on what type of foreign property you own.

 If you lived in the residence for at least two out of the last five years, the property is considered a primary residence and you may qualify for a $250,000 deduction, ($500,000 for married couples) from any gain you had on the sale of the property.

-If your foreign property isn’t your primary residence, it is considered an investment and is subject to standard capital gains tax rates.
+If your foreign property isn’t your primary residence, it’s considered an investment and is subject to standard capital gains tax rates.

 You may not receive any statements or forms regarding the sale of your property or interest made — such as 1099-INT or 1099-DIV — so you’ll need to document the sale and keep a close eye on the amount you made so you can report it.
 There are three forms you’ll need to fill out when reporting the sale of your foreign property: